One of the things that I like to do in my projects, is to make the git history as linear as possible.

 In git, commits are reffered to by the

-disk (compressed with zlib), and testing the checksum.
-The resulting checksum should always the same as
+it from disk (compressed with zlib), and testing the checksum.
+The resulting checksum should always

 $ git cat-file commit d9ef231178b5004c17fe4e4e1807728567a69b84 tree 2ccda48edc8ed3a96ac7576c57a5d645de2396f6 parent ad877a8e0240bdec6757781fdc3f2b45b8ced7a2 author Gustav Westling <firstname.lastname@example.org> 1669040942 +0100 committer Gustav Westling <email@example.com> 1669040995 +0100 blog: start working on a blogpost for extremely linear git history

 $ pigz -d < .git/objects/d9/ef231178b5004c17fe4e4e1807728567a69b84 | sha1sum d9ef231178b5004c17fe4e4e1807728567a69b84 -